Transmission Repair And Cost

 This one is similar to the last one, in that it means your transmission doesn’t receive the essential fluid it needs.
 However, if your transmission is leaking fluid, you can’t simply add more.
 You need to fix the issue.

-Thankfully, transmission fluid is red, so if you notice a puddle of red liquid under your car, it’s pretty apparent what it’s from.
+Thankfully, transmission fluid is red, so if you notice a puddle of scarlet liquid under your car, it’s fairly obvious what it’s from.
 We’ll cover how to repair a leaking transmission, as well as how much it costs a little further in this article.

 A Clogged Transmission Fluid Filter

-If you didn’t know, your transmission has a filter that screens out harmful debris like dirt, dust, and metallic flakes before they continue on to wreak havoc.
-However, once the filter screens out enough debris, it can become clogged, rendering it useless.
+If you didn’t know, your transmission has a filter that screens out detrimental debris like dirt, dust, and metallic flakes before they continue on to wreak havoc.
+However, once the filter screens out enough debris, it can become clogged, rendering it ineffective.

-Not only that, but it can also block the flow of fluid, meaning the same issue as the first two causes.
+Not only that, but it can also impede the flow of fluid, meaning the same issue as the initial two causes.

-Thankfully, your transmission will remain robust by changing your transmission fluid (and filter) every 30,000-60,000 miles.
-Additionally, doing so will allow you to catch minor problems before they worsen.
+Thankfully, your transmission will remain strong by changing your transmission fluid (and filter) every 30,000-60,000 miles.
+Additionally, doing so will allow you to catch minor issues before they worsen.

 Now that you understand what triggers a transmission to encounter problems.
 Let’s examine a few of the most common indications that suggest yours is.